logicappsio/CustomAPIs/AzureResourceManager/README.md

 You can similary access any data that is exposed via RESTful APIs and authenticated using AAD OAuth2

-In case you have any questions or comments feel free to reach out to :
+In case you have any questions or comments feel free to reach out to us at [logicappsio@microsoft.com](mailto:logicappsio@microsoft.com)